-If you're weighing the pros and cons of hardwood versus laminate flooring for your next home improvement project, there are several factors to consider.
+If you're weighing the pros and cons of hardwood flooring for your next home improvement project, there are several factors to consider.
 Solid hardwood floors, while beautiful and classic, usually require a hefty upfront investment.
 Cash-strapped homeowners might consider other materials, like engineered wood, which is made of composite materials that incorporate some real hardwood, or laminate flooring, a synthetic wood imitation that's typically easy to install, relatively cheap and durable.

 Hardwood flooring is a natural product cut from a single piece of wood that's usually three-quarters of an inch thick.
 Engineered wood refers to a layered product with a thin slice of hardwood atop a composite core, like cork or plywood.
 Laminate is also a multilayered product, of mostly synthetic materials, with a high-resolution image of wood on the top layer.
-Engineered and laminate flooring is typically much thinner than solid hardwood.
+Engineered and laminate flooring are typically much thinner than solid hardwood.

 The benefits and downfalls of wood versus laminate are multifold: Each material varies in price, look and durability, and performs differently depending on its environment, grade level, subfloor and underlayment.